DOMESTIC VIOLENCE & AVO DEFENCE

 - The accused and complainant were in a domestic relationship

-- BWV footage that does not clearly show alleged conduct
+- Body-worn footage that may not clearly show the alleged conduct

-- Photographs of injuries that do not establish causation
+- Photographs of injuries that may have alternative explanations

 Evidence Issues That Matter Most